Circkoooooo/vmind/README.md

 # <center> Vmind
 ## Introduction
-It's a mind map web application, and it also provides some tools in child packages.
+It's a mind map web application, and it also has some tools in child packages.

 ## Demo
 > It is a web application.

-if no pnpm
+if pnpm
 ```
 cd packages/app